wp-plugins/genesis-widget-background/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Genesis Widget Background allows you to set a background for your featured page widget.
+You can use the featured image, a custom image or a background color.

+== Description ==

+**Please Note:** This plugin only works on the <a href="http://www.studiopress.com/" title="Genesis Framework" rel="nofollow">Genesis Framework</a>

-You vcn use the featured image of the selected page, a custom image or a background color.
+The Genesis Widget Background allows you to set a background for your featured page widget.
+You can use the featured image of the selected page, a custom image or a background color.
 Also there is a option to set the background fixed.
 With this plugin it will be a breeze to create a single page templates.

-== Description ==

-**Please Note:** This plugin only works on the <a href="http://www.studiopress.com/" title="Genesis Framework" rel="nofollow">Genesis Framework</a>

 = Plugin Features =